 21 Ways how to save money fast

-As you go through our tips and suggestions below on how to save up money fast, keep in mind that you don't need to do it all at once.
+As you go through our tips and suggestions below on how to get money fast and save it, keep in mind that you don't need to do it all at once.
 You can start with one or two and then add on to them as you make progress!

 Also remember, that as you save money with these tips, you want to be intentional about putting that money into savings.
 With that being said, let's get into the list!

 Look around your house to see if you have anything you're not using to see if you can sell it.
 There is a Facebook group for everything these days.
 I'm almost sure you can figure out how to sell something between that and apps like Mecari and Offerup.

 I sold my last iPhone after I upgraded on Facebook and used the money towards a vet bill.
 I've also sold, in no particular order, purses, video games, furniture, decor items, and a sewing machine.

 I could probably make a lot more money, but I end up giving a lot of stuff away before I remember I could have sold it.

 I have a confession to make.
 I am the queen of returning things ( I know!).
 Yup, I legit just heard everyone in retail roll their eyes at me, but I'm not going to apologize!

 I don't return used items like clothing or bedding.
 Cut me some slack.
 But I do return items that don't fit quite right, home decor I didn't end up using, or holiday items.